[Updated June 2019]

 2. Augrabies Falls National Park

-Other attractions include Moon Rock which you can walk up to enjoy panoramic views of the Martian-like landscape.
-Also, see the Kokerboom, also named Quiver tree because the Bushmen used its soft branches to make quivers for their arrows.
+Other attractions include Moon Rock, which you can walk up to enjoy panoramic views of the Martian-like landscape.
+Also see the Kokerboom, or Quiver tree, because the Bushmen used its soft branches to make quivers for their arrows.
 Go at your own pace on a self-guided hike in search of the abundant local wildlife and birdlife.
 You will not come across any rhinos, lions or any of the Big Five, but you certainly will be spoilt for choice.
 It is an amazing opportunity to walk the trails at your leisure.
-For a truly brilliant time (literally!), watch millions of stars on moonless nights.
+For a truly brilliant time, watch millions of stars on moonless nights.

 3. Vanrhynsdorp / Nieuwoudtville

 Every year around August and September (after the winter rains), the whole countryside bursts into a brilliant eruption of colours from its blooming wildflowers.
 For the radio heads among the gardeners, a trip to the Latsky Radio Museum in Vanrhynsdorp is recommended.
-It displays all manner of radios, both donated and sourced in flea markets, including some very unusual ones, like one used on a Russian spy ship to encrypt Cold War messages.
+It displays all manner of radios, both donated and sourced in flea markets, including some very unusual ones, like the one used on a Russian spy ship to encrypt Cold War messages.

 4. Sani Pass